 Bachelor of Science in Human Nutrition, Nutrition in Industry

-Prepare for a career that unites the fields of business and nutrition by specializing your bachelor studies in nutrition in industry.
-You'll learn the fundamentals of human nutrition and food science as well as gain critical insight into the world of business from the highly ranked Fisher College of Business.
+Prepare for a career that unites the fields of business and nutrition.
+In the Nutrition in Industry program, you'll learn the fundamentals of human nutrition and food science as well as gain critical insight into the world of business from the highly ranked Fisher College of Business.

-The Nutrition in Industry specialization in Human Nutrition is a multidisciplinary degree developed to give students passionate about health and wellness the preparation for a wide variety of business-related careers.
+Nutrition in Industry is a multidisciplinary specialization in Human Nutrition developed to give students passionate about health and wellness the preparation for a wide variety of business- and nutrition-related careers.

-With a human nutrition bachelor's degree specializing in Nutrition in Industry, you will be prepared to start a career in advertising, development, marketing and sales of food and health products at nutrition companies, pharmaceuticals or regulatory agencies.
+With this degree, you will be prepared to start a career in advertising, development, marketing and sales of food and health products at nutrition companies, pharmaceuticals or regulatory agencies.
 These professions include:

 - Consumer Relations